RoxaneSegers/ESO-Ontology/README.md

 * During the buying event: there is an exchange of object and money where the money expresses the value of the object.
 * After the buying event: owner-1 has the money but not the object; owner-2 has the object but not the money.

+Also see the video on YouTube on ESO: <https://www.youtube.com/watch?v=OQbuScuozXs&t=196s>

 ### Prerequisites
 ESO is fully mapped to [SUMO](http://www.adampease.org/OP/) on class level and to [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/) on class and role level.
 As an input, ESO needs Semantic Role Labeled annotation based on FrameNet.
 An additional vocabulary with manually created WordNet-FrameNet-ESO